vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0591
 What is one's own is one's vigour.
 Without it what does one own?
-PS
+(P.S.
+Sundaram)
 Yes
 0592
 Real asset is the asset of a resolute mind.
 Material assets stay not but flee.  *
-PS
+(P.S.
+Sundaram)

 0593
 Those who have vigour will not lament saying:
 "We have suffered loss".
-PS, NV
+(P.S.
+Sundaram), (N.V.K.
+Ashraf)

 0594
 To a man of unshaken vigour,
 Wealth will ask and find its way.
-PS
+(P.S.
+Sundaram)

 0595
 Water level determines the lotus height.
 A man's stature by the level of his mind.
-NV
+(N.V.K.
+Ashraf)

 0596
 Let all thy aims be high.
 Failure then is as good as success. *
-PS
+(P.S.
+Sundaram)
 Yes
 0597
 An elephant pierced by arrows stands unperturbed.
 The courageous relent not in adversities. *
-JN
+(J. Narayanaswamy)

 0598
 The poor in spirit can never attain the pride of being The generous patrons of the world.
-KS, NV
+(Kasthuri Sreenivasan), (N.V.K.
+Ashraf)

 0599
 Though huge and sharp-tusked,
 An elephant fears a tiger when attacked. *
-PS
+(P.S.
+Sundaram)

 0600
 Energy is a man's strength: the immobile are
 Trees in human form. *
-PS
+(P.S.
+Sundaram)

 Notes:
 591. Compare with 53 and 591 for similar style: "With a good wife, what is lacking?
-And when she is lacking, what is good?" – PS and "What is one's own is one's vigour.
-Without it what does one own?" - PS
+And when she is lacking, what is good?" – (P.S.
+Sundaram) and "What is one's own is one's vigour.
+Without it what does one own?" - (P.S.
+Sundaram)
 596. Compare with 540 for similar idea.
-"What is aimed is easy to achieve, if only the mind is set on what is aimed" – NV and "What is sought will be got as desired if only the seeker is determined" - NV
+"What is aimed is easy to achieve, if only the mind is set on what is aimed" – (N.V.K.
+Ashraf) and "What is sought will be got as desired if only the seeker is determined" - (N.V.K.
+Ashraf)

 Division II.
 Wealth (Continuation)